simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-sherlock-phantomring/index.en.md

 strings -n 4 phantom_ring/agent
 ```

 This is always worth doing early since it's free and this binary didn't bother hiding anything.
-Scrolling through the output you get a good chunk of the picture right away: file paths it touches, log-style messages, and a plain IPv4 address sitting in there in the clear, which is the C2 address.
-You also get command tokens the binary compares input against, a path used for reading logged-in users, a SUID scan directory, some `/sys/kernel/debug/tracing/` paths, and a `/sys/fs/bpf` reference alongside `/proc/%s/maps`, which is a strong hint it's checking for eBPF-based monitoring tools running on the box.
+Scrolling through the output you get a good chunk of the picture right away:

+- A procfs-style path right next to `"Logged users:"` and its matching `"Error reading ..."` message.
+That's the login-enumeration file `cmd_users` parses, a classic session-tracking table.
+- `/proc`, `/proc/%ld/comm`, `/proc/%ld/fd`, `/dev/pts` sitting near a `"PID CMD"` header, which is `cmd_ps` walking procfs to list processes.
+- A single directory path grouped with `"Failed to open ..."` and `"Potential SUID binaries:"`.
+That's the SUID scan directory in `cmd_privesc`, no ambiguity about which string it is, just not naming it here.
+- `"Agent will self-destruct"` and `"Unlink failed: %s"` bracketing a procfs path in `cmd_selfdestruct`.
+That path is what it reads to find its own location on disk before deleting itself.
+- Three `/sys/kernel/debug/tracing/...` paths back to back, plus `"[*] Tracing disabled: %s"`.
+Three candidates for "first tracing file disabled", but `strings` just dumps them in file order, it doesn't tell you which one the code actually touches first.
+- `/sys/fs/bpf`, a `/proc/%s/maps`-style format string, a short marker string, and `"[+] Killed PID using BPF: %d"` clustered together, which is the eBPF/killbpf detection logic.
+The format string is what it builds per PID, the marker is the substring it hunts for inside that file.
+What `strings` alone doesn't tell you is *when* in the loop that check runs relative to the tracing-file cleanup in the same handler.
+- A short run of two-to-eight character tokens right before the `"[*] 404 Command not found [*]"` message: these are the literal command names the dispatcher compares against, one of which triggers self-destruction.
+- One dotted-quad IPv4 address sitting completely alone in the string table, right next to the literal `socket` symbol name and one of the async-I/O helper symbols mentioned above.
+That's the hardcoded C2 address, in the clear, no obfuscation attempted.
+- `"connect() failed: trying to reconnect"` and `"[+] Connected to %s:%d"` bracketing the connect logic.

-What `strings` doesn't give you is the port number, the reconnect delay, or the exact number of distinct commands, since those are just numbers sitting in the instructions rather than printable text.
-For that you need to actually look at the disassembly.
+*What `strings` cannot give you*: the port number, the reconnect delay, which of the three tracing paths is disabled first, which of the two procfs paths feeds the eBPF `strstr` check, and the true count of distinct commands.
+All five of those live only as numeric operands or control-flow order in the machine code, never as printable text.
+For those you have to read the disassembly.

 ### Digging into the disassembly